 The average American spends between 30 and 60 minutes every day cooking.
-This means that we are in the kitchen for as many as 365 hours every year!
+This means that I am in the kitchen for as many as 365 hours every year!

 Like any skill, the tools you use are crucially important.
 Many people buy kitchenware without considering materials, though, instead grabbing whatever is cheapest or the most readily available.
 Most kitchens will have a combination of ceramic and stainless steel cookware, in addition to a few Teflon-coated non-stick pans.